-Implementation of this Plan will be consistent with development objectives expressed in all City adopted and accepted plans that speak specifically to properties in the Area.
-In addition to the Comprehensive Plan, this Plan will advance the priorities of the city's Economic Plan, as also described in Appendix A.
+Implementation of this Amended Plan will be consistent with development objectives expressed in all City-adopted and accepted plans that speak specifically to properties in the Area.
+In addition to the Comprehensive Plan, this Amended Plan will advance the priorities of the community's Economic Plan, as also identified in Appendix A.